 Note: Basic Authentication switch off date

-Microsoft have confirmed that Basic Authentication will be switched off for all Nexus users on the 25th January 2023
+Microsoft have confirmed that Basic Authentication was switched off for all Nexus users on the 25th January 2023

 What is happening?

 Microsoft is switching off Basic authentication for Nexus365 Customers on 25th January 2023.
 This will mean that those connecting to the Nexus365 email service using Basic authentication will no longer be able to do so and will need to ensure that they connect using the Modern authentication (OAuth 2.0) method.